jenpetsmit/tk_wiki/wiki.md

 ## Cloud Data Delivery Service
 SRA data is available on the Google Cloud Platform (GCP) and Amazon Web Services (AWS) clouds.
 Almost all publicly available, unassembled read data and authorized-access human data, including original submitted formats, are available for download from these Cloud providers.
 The SRA Team created the Cloud Data Delivery Service (CDDS) to enable downloading to user's Cloud storage.

+For Cloud users use CDDS to download all SRA files, including source files and Covid files (which are the Original Submitted files) from the NCBI Cloud to your Cloud storage for free.
+If you  download from your Cloud storage to your local computer, you will incur egress charges from your Cloud Service Provider.
+See [NCBI’s blog post on CDDS Charges](https://ncbiinsights.ncbi.nlm.nih.gov/2021/09/23/sra-cloud-bucket/?utm_source=ncbi_insights&utm_medium=referral&utm_campaign=sra-data-distribution-20221215).

 Toolkit cannot download accessions in their originally submitted format or transform to original submitted format.
 To learn more about CDDS or for information on how to download data in Original Source format, use Cloud Data Delivery Service (CDDS), use [Cloud Data Delivery Service (CDDS)](https://www.ncbi.nlm.nih.gov/sra/docs/data-delivery).
+The CDDS service limits downloads to approximately 5TB per 30 days.

+Install toolkit on your local computer or your Cloud-based computer to use the Toolkit tools.

 ### Data Download Costs
 You can download SRA data without egress charges from the following options:
 - The NCBI Cloud to your Cloud storage (use CDDS)
 - NCBI to your local computer.

-Install toolkit on your local computer or your Cloud-based computer to use the Toolkit tools.

-### CDDS – Cloud Data Deliver Service
-For Cloud users use CDDS to download all SRA files, including source files and Covid files (which are the Original Submitted files) from the NCBI Cloud to your Cloud storage for free.
-If you  download from your Cloud storage to your local computer, you will incur egress charges from your Cloud Service Provider.
-See [NCBI’s blog post on CDDS Charges](https://ncbiinsights.ncbi.nlm.nih.gov/2021/09/23/sra-cloud-bucket/?utm_source=ncbi_insights&utm_medium=referral&utm_campaign=sra-data-distribution-20221215).
-The CDDS service limits downloads to approximately 5TB per 30 days.

 **Figure: SRA End User Access Costs**